 ALWAYS carry a candy or a sachet of sugar with you: Low sugar levels can happen to anyone anytime.
 I have experienced this twice during my travel.
 Once, I screamed out of panic when a bus conductor fell unconscious holding my hand while he was issuing my tickets.
 Some passengers travelling in the same bus came to his first aid by feeding him some chocolates.
 That’s the day I started to keep a sugar sachet in my wallet.
 It is probably the FIRST aid that should run through your head if someone is fallen unconscious.
 So, I make sure it is kept in the most easily accessible spot of my luggage or my wallet.

 ALWAYS sanitise your washroom faucets before use: I have always been haunted by the fear of getting a urinary tract infection by using washrooms outside my home.
 While on the road, there are times when I haven’t consumed a drop of liquid for many days just to avoid going to a washroom.
 These days, there are several toilet seat sanitizing products in the market to help me in this area.
-Try the ‘Toilet Seat Sanitizer’ by PeeSafe (Click here to buy).
-Now, I comfortably spray it on doorknobs, faucets and toilet seats before using it and relieve myself of my fears… quite literally!
+I keep a ‘Toilet Seat Sanitizer’ handy, that I comfortably spray on doorknobs, faucets and toilet seats before using them and relieve myself of my fears… quite literally!

 NEVER compromise on comfortable footwear: Shoes, shoes, shoes… is something I swear by!
 Since I’m a slow traveller who does a LOT of walking and running around, I always wear a comfortable pair of SHOES- trainers, joggers, sneakers whatever you call it, I mean SHOES that are flat, light and breathable.
 This is one thing I don’t compromise for low cost because the effects of poor shoes are long lasting.
 Along with this, I carry a waterproof sandals or floaters to let my feet breathe if I’m staying somewhere.
 Also, I have major issues of getting cramps if I walk with wet shoes, so that’s why these waterproof chappals come in handy!